Wm Denny Graham II

 Originally from Jackson Mississippi, my mom taught me how to play ukulele when I was ten.
-Soon after that I learned to play guitar.
+(I still have that ukulele) Soon after that I learned to play guitar.
 When I was fourteen a homeless drifter taught me how to play harmonica while I was in California for the summer. (more on that one day) At sixteen I started playin guitar and harmonica at the same time.

 I moved to Houston Texas in 1974 at seventeen.
 Soon I started singing quite a good bit and started going to open mics.
 I sorta stood out among many musicians because I played guitar and harmonica at the same time.
 And because I was pretty good on harp it was real easy to hop on stage with many bands around the Houston area and jam.
 I would go to as many clubs as I could on Friday and Saturday night's and jam.
 I would go to one club, sit in with the band for a couple songs then dash off headin for another stage to play on.
 I hit a lot of clubs on the weekends and met a lot of musicians.
 I sat in with Blues bands, country bands, Old time 50’s and 60’s Rock-n-Roll bands, Cajun/Zydeco, Reggae, Rock, Folk,,,,,.
-Ooops,, forgot to mention I even sat in with the late great’s Floyd Tillman with Johnny Gimble one night here in Houston around 1977. (now that’s sayin sumtin right thar now I tell ya)
+Ooops,, forgot to mention I even sat in with the late great’s Floyd Tillman with Johnny Gimble one night at the "Whiskey River Club" in Houston around 1977. (old-time musicians from teXas know that’s sayin sumtin right thar now I tell ya)

-Through the years I've jammed with some great local Houston talent as well as regional and national acts like Jerry Jeff Walker, Isaac Payton Sweat (The King of The "Cotton Eyed Joe"), Gary P. Nunn, Shake Russell, Dean Scott (was on the Johnny Carson show twice), Roy Head (had the big hit in the early 60’s titled “Treat Her Right”), Mean Gene Kelton (the best biker bar band in Texas), Brian and Kevin Black (Brothers of Clint Black) and many more.
+In those years I jammed with some great local Houston talent as well as regional and national acts like Jerry Jeff Walker, Isaac Payton Sweat (The King of The "Cotton Eyed Joe"), Gary P. Nunn, Shake Russell, Dean Scott (was on the Johnny Carson show twice), Roy Head (had the big hit in the early 60’s titled “Treat Her Right”), Mean Gene Kelton (the best biker bar band in Texas), Brian and Kevin Black (Brothers of Clint Black) and many more.

-I was in a few bands from 1979 thru 1987.
+I was in several bands from 1979 thru 1987.
 Blues bands, Country and Classic Rock bands and even an original rock band.

 In 1990 me and 3 other musicians formed a band that honestly kicked butt.
 “The Texas Riviera’s”.
 We did a lot of Blues and grovin 50’s rock-N-Roll.
 All dance music.
 I will be adding a lot more info, and photos/videos, of these bands later.